aav7fl/website/_posts/2025-02-23-building-my-smart-coaster.md

 The final result is a smart coaster that is delicately reminding me to drink water and staying out of my way if I drink water naturally.

-All of this to say, **my temporary prototype solution is good enough to be permanent**. 🥤🖖
+All of this to say, **my temporary prototype solution is good enough to be permanent¹**. 🥤🖖

+¹Until I decided to build a better looking one months later. 😅